proteanplanet/Ridgepack/cases/JAMES_2019_VarRidging/README.md

 ## History

 Author: Andrew Roberts, Naval Postgraduate School, April 2018

 Reviewer: Samy Kamal, Naval Postgraduate School, May 2018

 Update: Andrew Roberts, Los Alamos National Laboratory, December 2018

 ## Required software

-Designed to be used with MATLAB 2018b or a newer version
+Designed to be used with MATLAB 2018b or a newer version and in one case, Mathematica 11.3